pyset/django-rest-framework-boilerplate/README.md

     # Windows
     py -3.7 manage.py runserver
     ```
     And here it is!
-Your REST APIs are now accessible through the localhost.
+Your REST APIs are now accessible through the `http://localhost:PORT/api/`.

 ## Steps to create a new Django app using the REST Framework from scratch

 > Note: In this tutorial we're gonna use Python version >= 3.7

-1. Install **django** and **django-rest-framework** packages
+1. Install **django** and **djangorestframework** package
     ```bash
     # Linux/macOS
     python3.7 -m pip install django
-    python3.7 -m pip install django-rest-framework
+    python3.7 -m pip install djangorestframework

     # Windows
     py -3.7 -m pip install django
-    py -3.7 -m pip install django-rest-framework
+    py -3.7 -m pip install djangorestframework
     ```

     To check package installed version